hidro-iri/Borinot/software/1_pixhawk_configuration.md

 # Pixhawk Configuration

-> :warning: Since some libraries are no longer actively maintained, version conflicts may occur in the future.
-If something doesn't work during the installation process, it could be due to a dependency that needs to be downgraded. :warning:
+> ⚠️  Since some libraries are no longer actively maintained, version conflicts may occur in the future.
+If something doesn't work during the installation process, it could be due to a dependency that needs to be downgraded. ⚠️

 In this part we will install all the libraries to flash and interact with the pixhawk.